-In the event that the relevant parties do not enter into a GDA for Parking Lot 24 and Parking Lot 10, the Sketch Plan proposes an alternative coordinated design that would apply only to 7121 Wisconsin Avenue, the Farm Women's Cooperative Market, and the West Side Properties ("Option B").
-Option B proposes the same redevelopment of the West Side Properties that is proposed with Option A. However, a multifamily building with ground floor retail and below grade parking would be developed only on 7121 Wisconsin Avenue.
-While the Farm Women's Cooperative Market improvements would still proceed, it would not be possible for the Applicants to underground the existing surface parking spaces on Parking Lot 24 and Parking Lot 10, nor would it be possible to provide the new park spaces, townhomes, and retail spaces that are proposed with Option A.
+In the event that the relevant parties do not enter into a GDA for Parking Lot 24 and/or Parking Lot 10, the Sketch Plan proposes an alternative coordinated design that would apply only to 7121 Wisconsin Avenue, the Farm Women's Cooperative Market, and the West Side Properties ("Option B").
+Option B proposes the same redevelopment of the West Side Properties that is proposed with Option A. However, a multi-family building with ground floor retail and below grade parking would be developed only on 7121 Wisconsin Avenue.
+While renovations to the Farm Women's Cooperative Market building and improvements to the site would still proceed, it would not be possible to underground the existing surface parking spaces on Parking Lot 24 and Parking Lot 10, nor would it be possible to provide the new park spaces and Farm Women's Market building addition that are proposed with Option A.